Shabba (song)

-Shabba" is a song by American hip hop recording artist ASAP Ferg.
+"Shabba" is a song by American hip hop recording artist ASAP Ferg.
 It was released on July 16, 2013, as the second single from his debut studio album Trap Lord (2013).
 The song, produced by Snugsworth, features a guest appearance from Ferg's ASAP Mob cohort ASAP Rocky.
 The song's title refers to Jamaican dancehall musician Shabba Ranks, who makes a cameo appearance in the song's music video and appears on the remix.
-The single was certified platinum by the Recording Industry Association of America (RIAA).
+The song was certified platinum by the Recording Industry Association of America (RIAA).

 Music video

 The video, directed by Andy Hines and released on July 15, 2013, revolves around Ferg being pampered in a rustic estate and being served and entertained by two blonde caucasian young women; Madison and Emma Wyatt.
 Ferg then does a verse in the bathroom mirror while a blonde takes a bath.
 Then Ferg and Rocky sit in a red convertible with the two blondes in the driveway, dancing seated while a cameoing Shabba Ranks dances in front of the vehicle with Ferg's eyes becoming cartoonish coming down the stairs.
 The ASAP Mob cameos in one scene are seated at a dining room table reminiscent of da Vinci's The Last Supper, with ASAP Yams looking heavily under the influence.
-They all start banging the table with cutlery in hand, reminiscent of the childhood chant; "We want food!".The rest of the video is a party with them camera mugging, and the video ends with Ferg with a black woman.
+They all start banging the table with cutlery in hand, reminiscent of the childhood chant; "We want food!".
+The rest of the video is a party with them camera mugging, and the video ends with Ferg with a black woman.